 What is the information contained in a bandlimited set of scientific observations made over an incomplete, e.g., temporally or spatially limited sampling domain?
 How can this "information," e.g., an estimate of the signal itself, or of its energy density, be determined from noisy data, and how shall it be represented?
-These seemingly age-old fundamental questions, which have implications beyond the scientific (Slepian 1976), had been solved-some say, by conveniently ignoring them-heuristically, by engineers, well before receiving their first satisfactory answers given in the theoretical treatment by Slepian, Landau, and Pollak (Slepian and Pollak 1961; Landau and Pollak 1961, 1962); first for "continuous" time series, later generalized to the multi-dimensional and discrete cases (Slepian 1964, 1978; Bronez 1988).
+These seemingly age-old fundamental questions, which have implications beyond the scientific (Slepian 1976), had been solved - some say, by conveniently ignoring them - heuristically, by engineers, well before receiving their first satisfactory answers given in the theoretical treatment by Slepian, Landau, and Pollak (Slepian and Pollak 1961; Landau and Pollak 1961, 1962), first for "continuous" time series, later generalized to the multidimensional and discrete cases (Slepian 1964; Slepian 1978; Bronez 1988).
 By the "Slepian functions" in the title of this contribution, we have lumped together all functions that are "spatiospectrally" concentrated, quadratically, in the original sense of Slepian.
 In one dimension, these are the "prolate spheroidal functions" whose popularity is as enduring as their utility.
-In two Cartesian dimensions, and on the surface of the unit sphere, their time is yet to come, and we have made a case for it in this study.
+In two Cartesian dimensions, and on the surface of the unit sphere, both scalar and vectorial, their time for applications in geomathematics has come.

 The answers to the questions posed above are as ever relevant for the geosciences of today.
-There, we often face the additional complications of irregularly shaped study domains, scattered observations of noise-contaminated potential fields, perhaps collected from an altitude above the source by airplanes or satellites, and an acquisition and model-space geometry that is rarely if ever non-spherical.
+There, we often face the additional complications of irregularly shaped study domains, scattered observations of noise-contaminated potential fields, perhaps collected from an altitude above the source by airplanes or satellites, and an acquisition and model-space geometry that is rarely if ever nonsymmetric.
 Thus the Slepian functions are especially suited for geoscientific applications and to study any type of geographical information, in general.

-Two problems that are of particular interest in the geosciences, but also further afield, are how to form a statistically "optimal" estimate of the signal giving rise to the data, and how to estimate the power spectral density of such signal.
-The first, an inverse problem whose solution is linear in the data, applies to forming mass flux estimates from time-variable gravity, e.g., by the GRACE mission, or to the characterization of the terrestrial magnetic field by satellites such as CHAMP or SWARM.
-The second, which is quadratic in the data, is of interest in studying the statistics of the Earth's or planetary topography, and especially for the cross-spectral analysis of gravity and topography, which can yield important clues about the internal structure of the planets.
+Two problems that are of particular interest in the geosciences, but also further afield, are how to form a statistically "optimal" estimate of the signal giving rise to the data and how to estimate the power spectral density of such signal.
+The first, an inverse problem that is linear in the data, applies to forming mass flux estimates from time-variable gravity, e.g., by the GRACE mission (Harig and Simons 2012), or to the characterization of the terrestrial or planetary magnetic fields by satellites such as CHAMP, SWARM, or MGS.
+The second, which is quadratic in the data, is of interest in studying the statistics of the Earth's or planetary topography and magnetic fields (Lewis and Simons 2012; Beggan et al. 2013) and especially for the cross-spectral analysis of gravity and topography (Wieczorek 2008), which can yield important clues about the internal structure of the planets.
 The second problem is also of great interest in cosmology, where missions such as WMAP and PLANCK are mapping the cosmic microwave background radiation, which is best modeled spectrally to constrain models of the evolution of our universe.